The Graduate Housing Office recognizes that special circumstances may affect your housing needs and is ready to help.

 If you are a current resident living in a graduate apartment, you may allow another Princeton-affiliated individual to live in your apartment or townhouse temporarily for up to six months or until the end of the current contract year (whichever comes first).

 You are financially obligated to pay all bills in your name, but you may collect money from the temporary resident through a personal agreement.
 Use the POSH link below to apply for a temporary change of residents.

 Residents who plan to be absent from Princeton for a short period during their contract timeframe must adhere to the following guidelines if they wish to temporarily change residents for their unit during their absence.
 Students may not do so for more than one semester, a maximum period of up to six months.

-10. Prior to submitting an application for a Temporary Change of Resident, the enrolled graduate student must discuss with the other contract holders sharing thier unit.
+- Prior to submitting an application for a Temporary Change of Resident, the enrolled graduate student must discuss with the other contract holders sharing their unit.
 The length of stay (maximum 6 months) for a temporary resident and consideration for approval of an application is contingent upon the consent of all roommates/apartment mates.

 Visit My Housing for Graduates to access the application